 - Start CIC and then start Interaction Administrator. - In Interaction Administrator, update the license so that IPA licensing is available. - Set the appropriate licensing and access control for users.
-For more information, see the Interaction Administrator "Licensing" help topic.
-See also the following Licensing Options and Access Control sections. - Assign the Process Designer license and Launch, View, and Manage Process access rights to the CIC administrator. - To confirm installation of all the components, continue to Verify the Server Install .
+For more information, see Licensing and Rights for IPA and the Interaction Administrator "Licensing" help topic. - Assign the Process Designer license and Launch, View, and Manage Process access rights to the CIC administrator. - To confirm installation of all the components, continue to Verify the Server Install.